ExtremeFLOW/neko/doc/pages/case-file.md

 ### Source term
 The `source_term` object should be used to specify the source term in the momentum equation.
-The object is not mandatory, by the default no forcing term is present.
+The object is not mandatory, by default no forcing term is present.
+The forcing is selected using the `type` keyword.

 1. `noforce`, no forcing.
 This is the default value.
 2. `user`, the values are set inside the compiled user file, using the pointwise